TV-Rename/tvrename/userguide.md

 At the top of the panel episodes "Aired in the last 7 days" are shown (you can actually modify the number of days in the ***General*** tab of **Options>Preferences** if you wish).

 In this example there are two shows listed.
-The disk icon to the left of "Marvel's Agents of S.H.I.E.L.D." indicates that the episode was found in the Media Library and the magnifing glass to the left of "Maigret (2016)" indicates that the episode cannot be found locally.
+The disk icon to the left of "Marvel's Agents of S.H.I.E.L.D." indicates that the episode was found in the Media Library and the magnifying glass to the left of "Maigret (2016)" indicates that the episode cannot be found locally.
 Double clicking on this row will launch your default web browser (pointing to a page of your choice - in this case Zooqle) pre-loaded with search parameters to look for the missing file (configured under **Options>Search Engines**).

 The next section tells us what shows found in the Media Library will be airing new episodes in the "Next 7 Days".